-[Our UP Law ’79 classmate, Ambassador Victoria Sisante Bataclan, attained the rank of an AMBASSADOR EXTRAORDINARY AND PLENIPOTENTIARY, and it is the highest rank/title that could be bestowed upon a diplomat particularly unto those of topnotch caliber like Amba VICKY.
+[Our UP College of Law ’79 classmate, Ambassador Victoria Sisante Bataclan, attained the rank of an AMBASSADOR EXTRAORDINARY AND PLENIPOTENTIARY.
+And it is the highest rank/title that could be bestowed upon a diplomat particularly unto those of topnotch caliber like Amba VICKY.
 Indeed, Amba VICKY feels plainly at home being on TOP; because, as always… she is TOPS.
 To our esteemed, excellent and endeared classmate and friend, I most endearingly offer this ODE.]

 A native of Magallanes, Cavite who’s consistently TOPS at SCHOOL…